Guest Speakers

 Solidarity and Co-operation between Libraries

-Lita Barrie, Chair of CFLA-FCAB and former Chair of the Association's Climate Action Committee
+Chair of Canadian Federation of Library Associations/Fédération canadienne des associations de bibliothéques (CFLA-FCAB) and former Chair of the Association's Climate Action Committee

 Jacqueline Snee | President, Te Rōpū Whakahau